 Naturalized citizens who acquired their citizenship illegally (were not really eligible for naturalization) or by deliberate deceit (they lied or hid important information about themselves) can have their naturalization revoked.
 (See 8 U.S.C. § 1451(e).)

 For example, naturalized citizens who are later found to have been engaged (at any time before naturalization) in persecution or genocide, or to have been involved (at any time before naturalization, or within five years after naturalization) with the Nazi party, the Communist party, or a terrorist organization, may be denaturalized.

 (Note that U.S. passports—a form of documentary evidence of U.S. citizenship—can be revoked for a variety of reasons, even when there is no loss of nationality involved.
 A serious tax debt is one example.
 The person would be allowed to stay in the United States, but would find it difficult to travel outside of it and return.)

-Committing any of the following acts will create a presumption that it was performed voluntarily with the idea of giving up U.S. citizenship, although the person may later be able to rebut (disprove) this presumption:
+Committing any of the following acts will create a presumption that it was performed voluntarily with the idea of giving up U.S. citizenship, although the person might later be able to rebut (disprove) this presumption:

 The first five acts become effective as an act of expatriation only after the person who commits them has left the United States.
 The procedures for the sixth act (renunciation in the U.S.) have not yet been defined.

 The act must be accompanied by a specific intent to relinquish U.S. nationality.

 For all the acts listed above, it is not enough to appear to commit the act—even voluntarily—to lose U.S. nationality; the person must also commit the act in order to relinquish the nationality.